 Valentine’s Day is the perfect time to make fun crafts and enjoy special treats with your kids.
 When I think Valentine’s day, I think hearts, cupid, and pink and red.
 Unfortunately, if you have a child sensitive to red dye or you simply try to avoid food dyes, a lot of recipes are out.

-I wanted to think beyond cookies and cupcakes and try new things, so I looked to something that would make tasty, but less indulgent pink, red and Valentine’s inspired treats…strawberry bruschetta!
+I wanted to think beyond cookies and cupcakes and try new things, so I looked to something that would make tasty, but less indulgent pink, red and Valentine’s inspired treats… strawberry bruschetta!
+This is easy to make, and so delicious!

 - 8 oz of cream cheese